Tulip-0333/docs/en-GB/api/appendix.md

 ## Authorization

 To perform certain actions on the Ripple API, you'll need a token.
-A token can be retrieved through the API itself using the method POST /tokens (documented afterwards).
-This is currently the only method, please note, though, that oAuth is guaranteed to be implemented by the API stable release (1.0.0), and also this method will disappear as soon as it's possible to create tokens from the website itself with a simple click.
-Applications made before the API stable release should be prepared to accept the change of functionality in the API, while we are still in the major version 0.
+A token can be requested through the Ripple website at the following URL: https://ripple.moe/dev/tokens.

 When required, the token can be passed (in order of priority):